FAIRplus/CMM/docs/FAIR+Indicators.md

 # FAIR + Indicators
 > version : v0.01

 FAIRplus indicators are designed for measuring data sets compliance to Data Usage Areas.
-One indicator might support more than one [Data Usage Area].
+One indicator might support more than one Data Usage Area.
 Indicators are grouped according to the ISA framework.

 ![ISA](img/isa-structure.png)